-- Good – utilizing your existing arena base and sand, and adding a horse footing material $0.65 per square foot.
+- Basic — utilizing your existing arena base and sand, and adding a horse footing material: $0.65 per square foot.

 - Best — complete build of new arena including excavation, drainage, materials, fencing, sand, and horse footing additive $4.50 per square foot.

-To understand more about the costs involved, here’s how the planning and construction phases work.
+To better illustrate these costs, here’s how the planning and construction phases work.

 Cost can vary based on the size of the arena as well as the materials used.
 It can range from $25,000 to upwards of $200,000″

 Thorough planning is essential to a final result that is safe, effective, affordable, and usable for the majority of the year.
 Here are the basic steps: